Nicolas Blies and Stéphane Hueber-Blies

 Nicolas Blies, born on 26 September 1981 in Mulhouse (France), and Stéphane Hueber-Blies, born on 18 August 1976 in Mulhouse (France), also called the Blies brothers, are two French filmmakers, producers and artists who create their works together.
 They are known for writing and directing the feature film Zero Impunity which was in official feature film competition at the Annecy International Animated Film Festival in 2019.

 Biography

 In 2013, they conceptualized the documentary music transmedia Soundhunters in co-production with the French-German TV channel ARTE.
 Soundhunters was imagined to transform the world into an infinite musical instrument.
 It is the first part of the collection "Living the world poetically".
 The transmedia is released in 2015 in collaboration with many international artists including Jean Michel Jarre, Simonne Jones or Blixa Bargeld.
 The project is selected for the Prix Europa in Berlin and at SXSW.
 In 2016, the Blies brothers were invited to present their work at Lincoln Center during the New York Film Festival.
-They won the Innovation Award at FIPA 2015, the Courrier International Award for Best Webdocumentary at the "Mois du Webdoc" in 2015 and the "Grand Prix" and "Most Innovative Experience" at the Sichuan TV festival in China.
 The project is placed in 2016 under the high patronage of UNESCO.